-Can Content Marketing Hook People the Way Netflix Does?
+Can Serial Content Marketing Hook People Like Netflix Does?

 It’s hard to stop watching TV shows, and that’s by design.
 Each episode ends on some kind of cliffhanger.
 Key information gets withheld over the course of entire series — or, in the case of This Is Us, reserved for an episode right after the Super Bowl.
 The lack of resolution strings us along.